elixir-europe/rdmkit/pages/rdm_cycle/planning.md

 ## What should be considered for Data Management Planning?

-* Research organisation and funders often require a DMP as part of the application for grants or, latest, when the project is funded.
+* Research organisation and funders often require a DMP as part of the application for grants or latest, when the project is funded.
 Therefore, consider guidelines, policies and tools for data management planning required by your funder.

 * Data management should be planned in the early stages of a research project.
 Preferably, the DMP should be filled in before starting data collection.
 However, the DMP is a **living document** and should be updated as the research project progresses to match e.g. an update of the infrastructures, research softwares or a novel collaboration.